Skip to main content

 How Gas Grades Work

 Now that you understand the different fuel sources, let's explore the different fuel grades.
-But first you need to understand why these different grades exist.
+But first, you need to understand why these different grades exist.

 As you look at the different gas grades at the gas station, you'll notice that each grade has a number.
 This number is the octane rating, which measures how resistant the gasoline is to pre-ignition.
 When your gas ignites prematurely, you'll hear a rattling or knocking sound.
-This usually means you have used a lower octane rated gasoline than is recommended for your car.
+This usually means you have used a lower octane-rated gasoline than is recommended for your car.
 The higher the octane rating, the more resistant the gas is to pre-ignition.
 Most cars are designed to combat the effects of pre-ignition.

 Differences Between Gas Grades

 Most cars' engines are built to withstand pre-ignition.
 Thus, regular gas is a perfectly acceptable choice.
-Some luxury and high performance cars are equipped with higher compression engines, which are more likely to experience pre-ignition.
+Some luxury and high-performance cars are equipped with higher compression engines, which are more likely to experience pre-ignition.
 These cars likely require a premium grade of gas.
-It is important that you read your owners' manual to confirm the octane rating required for your car.
+It is important that you read your owner's manual to confirm the octane rating required for your car.
 You should follow the factory recommendation, especially during the warranty period.

 Typically, the higher the octane rating is in a fuel type, the better the fuel will perform in your vehicle.
 Higher octane gas will help alleviate that rattling or knocking sound, and you'll often find luxury or higher-end models requiring gas with a higher octane rating.